theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 3.0.10
+- Changed notification blocks to display block to revert v13 change which was breaking layout under some circumstances

 ## Version 3.0.9
 - Adjusted ttm button to not overlap with simple timekeeping
 - Fixed background width of ttm mode